-Dealing with the aftermath of any disaster that has affected your residence can be a traumatic situation filled with stress and uncertainty.
-Paul Davis offers the following information and tips that will help provide a smoother recovery process.
+Dealing with the aftermath of any disaster that has directly affected your property is most often a traumatic situation that is filled with stress and uncertainty.
+Paul Davis offers the following tips and information that can help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (734) 249-9904

-- Of course, it is always important to be sure you and your family (and don’t forget your pets) are unharmed and that you contact your relatives and friends to inform them that you are safe.
+- Obviously, it’s extremely important to make sure you and your family (and don’t forget pets) are safe and that you contact your relatives and friends to let them know you are all safe.

-- Keep a listing of all household personal belongings or goods that you have thrown out and receipts for any expenses you incur in protecting your home.
+- Keep a listing of any and all household personal belongings or goods that you have discarded and receipts for any expenses you incur while protecting your home.

 Water Damage Tips

-- Be Safe: A water event can present many possible safety hazards to residents.
+- Be Safe: Water events can present several potential safety hazards to occupants.
 The potential for electric shock and slips and falls are real.
-Remember, items soaked with water can be very heavy.
-Only handle tasks that can be done so safely.
+Keep in mind, items soaked with water can be very heavy.
+Only complete tasks that can be done so safely.

-- Electrical: Turn off all power to affected areas of the house.
-Never operate the TV or other electrical appliances while you are standing on wet carpets or floors.
+- Electrical: Turn off all power to affected rooms of the house.
+Do not operate your television or other electrical appliances while standing on wet carpets or floors.

-- Air Conditioning: Turn on your air conditioner to assist with drying during the summer or in regions with more humidity.
+- Air Conditioning: Turn on your air conditioner to assist drying during the summer or in more humid regions.

-- Clothing/Fabrics: Relocate wet items to dry areas.
-Do not let draperies to stay in contact with wet floors or carpeting.
+- Clothing/Fabrics: Move wet items to dry places.
+Do not allow draperies to remain in contact with wet floors or carpeting.

-- Furniture: Move lighter pieces away from the carpet.
-Place plastic bags or plastic wrap under the legs of large furniture.
+- Furniture: Move lighter pieces off of the carpet.
+Place plastic bags or plastic wrap beneath the legs of larger furniture.
 Wipe any residual water off of the furniture.

 Fire Damage Tips

 You’ve suffered a fire loss.
-While you are waiting for a member of the Paul Davis team to arrive, below are some tips to help deal with the situation:
+While you are waiting for Paul Davis to arrive, below are some tips to help deal with the damage:

-- Be Safe: Never reenter affected areas of the home until fire officials have deemed the scene completely safe.
-Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water used to put out the fire, as well as scrapes and cuts from exposed, sharp edges are real.
-Only perform tasks that can be completed safely.
+- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the scene completely safe.
+Even after the fire is out, there are potential safety hazards to be aware of.
+The potential for slips and falls from water used to put out the fire, as well as cuts and scrapes from exposed, sharp edges are real.
+Only perform tasks that can be done safely.

 - Going Back Inside: The aftermath of fire damage can be measured down to microscopic levels.
-Even for a short period of time, entry by a person can create extra damage.
+Even for a short time, entry by a person can create more damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Appliances/Electronics: Do not use any stereo, TV or other electrical appliances until they have been inspected by a technician.
-If the electricity is turned off, empty your refrigerator/freezer completely and prop the doors open using a rolled towel.
+- Electronics/Appliances: Never use any TV, stereo or electronic appliances until they have been inspected by a technician.
+If the electricity is off, empty your refrigerator/freezer completely and prop the doors open using a rolled towel.

-- Food Items: Never eat any food exposed to smoke or canned products that have been exposed to excessive heat.
+- Food Items: Never eat food items exposed to smoke or any canned goods that have been exposed to excessive heat.

-- Pets: Relocate any pets to a clean environment until your house has been cleaned and restored.
+- Pets: Transport all pets to a clean environment until your house has been completely cleaned and restored.